ariesiitr/Smart-Railway-Alarm/readme.md

 Object detection on track is done using an ultrasonic sensor (HC-SR04)
 a) The sensor detects an object on track and sends a signal to the system.
 b) In response to the signal, the train stops.
-The gas alarm system detects smoke and alert passengers on three levelsa) Level 1- smoke level is indicated by LED.
+The gas alarm system detects smoke and alerts passengers on three levels
+a) Level 1- smoke level is indicated by LED.
 (SAFE)
 b) Level 2- smoke level indicated by a buzzer.
 (ALERT)
 c) Level 3- At this level, the train stops for evacuation.
 (DANGER LEVEL)
 2. After that, we will do mathematical analysis regarding the distance at which the ultrasonic sensor will detect